jruels/cloud-networking/labs/explore-gcp/index.md

 Create a VM instance in the europe-west2 region.
 1. Click **Create instance**.
 2. Specify the following, and leave the remaining settings as their defaults:
- Property:      Value (type value or select option as specified)
  Name:          mynet-eu-vm
  Region:        europe-west2
  Zone:          europe-west2-c